anndoko/web-scraping-and-crawling/README.md

 Please use these python files as a template to add your code.
 You can chose to use functions or not.

-## Part 1 (15 points): Crawling the UMSI faculty website with cache
+## Part 1 (15 points): Crawling the UMSI member (faculty, phD, staff) website with cache

 Define an additional function called `get_umsi_data`.
-The function should access each page of the directory, get the HTML associated with it, and create a dictionary named `umsi_titles` whose keys are the names of each person in the UMSI directory, each of which is associated value is that person's title, e.g. "PhD Student" or "Associate Dean of Research and Arthur F. Thurnau Professor of Information, School of Information"
+The function should access each page of the directory, get the HTML associated with it, and create a dictionary named `umsi_titles` whose keys are the names of each person in the UMSI directory, each of which is associated value is that person's title and their emails, e.g. "PhD Student" and ackerm@umich.edu or "Associate Dean of Research and Arthur F. Thurnau Professor of Information, School of Information" and eadar@umich.edu.
 Then write out the dictionary to a file `directory_dict.json`.
 You might execute get_umsi_data multiple times and aggregate all the return dictionaries a dictionary.
 For example, `my_dict_1 = {‘key1’: ‘value1’}` and `my_dict_2 = {‘key2’: ‘value2’}`, then the aggregate result would be `my_dict = {‘key1’: ‘value1’, ‘key2’: ‘value2’}`